need4swede/Python/README.md

 * Searches through a user export (csv) from Google Admin for users who have never signed into their Google accounts and sets them all to a single org unit
 * Includes the function to tell the tool exactly what org units you want parsed, where to send those users and what the user passwords should be.

-### <a href="https://github.com/need4swede/Python/tree/main/ODIN/doc/index.html">' ODIN - Omniscient Database for Inventory Notation '</a>
+### <a href="https://need4swede.github.io/Python/ODIN/doc/index.html">' ODIN - Omniscient Database for Inventory Notation '</a>

-* A modular asset management utility for medium to small companies
+* A modular asset management utility I.T. teams
 * See documentation for full list of features

 ## License